jkstill/jobrun/README.md

 ### lib/Jobrun.pm

-Logic for controlling semaphores and job creation
+Logic for controlling jobs to create and run.

+The metadata is stored in a CSV table.

+Metadata manipulation is done via SQL.

 ### Examples - jobrun.pl